TN-QuMat : Tennessee Quantum Materials Research and Training Program

 Project Goals

-The goal of the project is to develop a sustainable quantum-ready workforce in Tennessee, focusing on advancing research, training the quantum training, and fostering collaboration.
+The goal of the project is to develop a sustainable quantum-ready workforce in Tennessee, focusing on advancing research, training, and interinstituional collaboration.
 The project is structured around four key thrusts:

 Collaborating Institutions